cdehuang/SN-Code/debug/readme.txt

 Changes from the light curve calculations elsewhere on github:
 1. convert from f_l to f_v before summing the flux
 2. tailored for the 1a models
+3. using a better interpolation routine (instead of univariate spline it's doing linear interpolation with interp1d)